Kitware/visualizer/README.md

 ### Goal ###

-Provide a Web based interface to ParaView 5.0.1+.
+Provide a Web based interface to ParaView similar to the ParaView Desktop Qt client.

+## Pre-requisit

+You need ParaView 5.2+ application which can be downloaded [here](http://www.paraview.org/download/).

+To install ParaViewWeb-Visualizer for your command line environment, you will need to have [Node](https://nodejs.org/en/) which should have [NPM](https://www.npmjs.com/).

 ## Installation